 Typically, sweetheart scammers build trust with their victims by interacting in a seemingly genuine way—chatting through social media, exchanging photos and sharing intimate information about themselves.
 As the relationship with this seemingly genuine con artist progresses, they will inevitably need help, and you’ll have the opportunity to be the hero.
 Long gone are the days of Nigerian princes requesting your assistance with promises of riches to follow; these emotionally charged scams are effective because they target our need to be loved and valued.
 In fact, as a testament to the effectiveness of these scams, the Federal Trade Commission reported that more than 21,000 people fell victim to romance-related scams in 2018, resulting in a loss of over $143 million—nearly $7,000 per victim.
 These losses can come in the form of lost savings, investments, or going into debt to help your “sweetheart”.

-Sweetheart scams often target the elderly, though anyone can fall for their tricks.
+Sweetheart scams often target the elderly and those under 30, though anyone can fall for their tricks.
 The basic criteria for becoming a victim is a desire to form a relationship and a willingness to do so online.
 Fraudsters make their living by scamming people out of their money and they’re very good at convincing their victims of their sincerity.
 They’re often out of town, out of the country, or otherwise unavailable to meet in person.

 Here’s an example of a common scam: